 Many people have asked me why I am building the Zip CPU.
 ARM processors are good and effective.
 Xilinx makes and markets Microblaze, Altera Nios, and both have better toolsets than the Zip CPU will ever have.
-OpenRISC is also available.
+OpenRISC is also available, RISC-V may be replacing it.
 Why build a new processor?
+The easiest most obvious answer is the simple one: Because I can